Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/Before the HOL - Azure Stack Migrate.md

 There will be a second prompt for the local administrator account.
 Specify demo@pass123 when prompted.

-> Note: Ensure the Azure Subscription has enough cores available on the quota to deploy a VM sized: Standard E20s v3.
+> **Note**: Ensure the Azure Subscription has enough cores available on the quota to deploy a VM sized: Standard E20s v3.

 ```PowerShell
 Connect-AzAccount